membuk/foodage/README.md

 # FOODAGE
 ### **What is our Project?**
-In this project, our aim is saving foods from shortage.
+In this project, our main purpose is to prevent famine by using Tensorflow.

 ***